MohabASHRAF-byte/XO-StealAndConquer/readme.md

-# XO Modern: A Real-Time, Multiplayer Twist on Tic-Tac-Toe
+# Backend for XO: Steal & Conquer : A Real-Time, Multiplayer Twist on Tic-Tac-Toe

 **XO Modern** is a real-time, multiplayer game that reimagines the classic Tic-Tac-Toe (XO) with innovative rules and strategic depth.
 Unlike traditional XO, this game introduces cell-stealing mechanics, custom labels, and a judge system, all powered by tech stack featuring SignalR for real-time communication and a robust API for backup functionality.